• Skip to primary navigation

 Mise en place

-• Cut into approximate ¼ pound pieces about 4 inches square.
-This does not need to be exact.
+• Cut into approximately ¼ pound pieces about 4 inches square.
+This does not need to be exact; actually, any size you like will work.

 • Season the beef by sprinkling both sides with kosher salt and Creole seasoning.
 Set aside.